-Therefore, these and similar commercial solutions restrict their application to environments where human presence is allowed.
-The tracking of the reference system of the acquisition device could be a good strategy to overcome hand-held limits and to acquire large and featureless geometries with high accuracy.
+Therefore, these and similar commercial solutions restrict their application to environments where a human presence is allowed.
+The tracking of the acquisition device’s reference system could be a good strategy for overcoming the hand-held limitations and to acquire large and featureless geometries with a high level of accuracy.

-In the aeronautical field, for example, fuselage inspection could be significantly improved by using, more and more, the comparison between nominal DMU and digitalised models.
-Nevertheless, acquisition is a critical process because the object is large in size, it has not enough different features and it is important to assure no interaction with its surfaces.
-Digitalisation could be performed by assuming the fuselage as a tube and acquiring section by section by means of a scanning device able to move autonomously inside it, along a path collinear with its axis.
-Then, according to the exact location of the device reference system, the acquired section can be aligned in 3D digital environment.
+In the aeronautical field, for example, fuselage inspection could be significantly improved by increasingly using the comparison between the nominal DMU and the digitalised models.
+Nevertheless, acquisition is a critical process because the object is large in size, it does not have enough different features and it is important to ensure there is no interaction with its surfaces.
+Digitalisation could be performed by treating the fuselage as though it were a tube and acquiring it section by section by means of a scanning device able to move autonomously inside it along a path collinear with its axis.
+According to the exact location of the device reference system, the acquired section can then be aligned in the 3D digital environment.